Tjerk132/S4-FrontEnd/README.md

 End-to-end testing in this project is done with mocha and is programmatically used.
 This makes it possible to, among other things, setup storage for a header for api requests.

 An example of a simple end-to-end test is shown below.
-I chose to not test status codes as the test will fail automatically if the request fails so becomes redundant.
+I chose to not test status codes as the test will fail automatically if the request fails so it becomes redundant.
 ```
 it('should return the correct product', async () => {

     const product = await ProductDao.getProductById(1);

     assert.notEqual(product, undefined);
-    assert(products.id, 1);
+    assert(product.id, 1);
 });
 ```